Meeting Time: November 10, 2020 at 6:00pm CST

 • Default_avatar

-Christian Hakala almost 4 years ago
+Christian Hakala about 4 years ago

 I am writing with a concern regarding the implementation of a franchise fee.
 Having owned two residences in Northfield since 1999 (1210 Maple St and 409 7th St E) that have both been assessed for street repairs, I was told multiple times when pointing out how many properties weren't paying their fair share because they weren't addressed on a particular street, that "Don't worry they will have to pay when we do the other street".
 Well, I have paid for my share, twice, and now I will have to pay for theirs going forward.
 This is very unfair to those of us who paid our share and were promised that equity would soon follow.
 This is not equitable and it is unfair.
 I feel like there was a bait and switch here.
 How about any homeowner that has paid a full assessment is exempt from the franchise fee until they sell that house?
 That could be a solution that will acknowledge what we have already been taxed and what we were told by the City Council.
 Christian Hakala (1210 Maple St)